nchahare/thesis/brainstrom.md

 1. Epithelia is important in disease and development.
 2. Mechanics plays a key role in all of this.
 Simple mechanics like role of forces and mechanobiology on single cells and transcription factors.
-3. Actin cortex is so so important
+3. Emergent phenomena and collective behavior.
 4. Pressure and stretching is also important.
-5. Emergent phenomena and collective behavior. buckling.
+5. Actin cortex is so so important.
-6. Engineering epithelia or learn by building
+6. Engineering epithelia or learn by building.

 ## Results